mrange/fsharpadvent2016/src/perfsemibigdata/perfsemibigdata/README.md

 Added results for **Structures of Arrays (SSE2)** and **Structures of Arrays (AVX)**.

-The assembler looks pretty good for (AVX)
+The assembler code looks good for (AVX)

 ```asm
 ; Note: AVX processes 4 doubles per operation